ersel271/leaflet-gps-tracker-simulation/README.md

 # leaflet-live-location-simulation
-A simple simulation of what a live location app looks like with Leaflet.js
+A simple simulation of what a gps tracker app looks like with Leaflet.js

 <h2>How it Works?</h2>
 <p>We have a function that works with 5 parameters and named <i>"walk"</i>.</br>